How Do I Get My Files On The Internet?

 Q. Is a "URL" or Internet address "case sensitive"?

 A. Yes.
-If you type Proposal.doc instead of proposal.doc in the "URL" or Internet address, for example, the link won't work.
+If you type Proposal.docx instead of proposal.docx in the "URL" or Internet address, for example, the link won't work.
 The text that you type for a URL must be exact.
 So, don't use capital letters for file names until you know how to use HTML very well.
 Not naming a file properly is one of the main reasons people have trouble with uploading files.

 Q. If I include "www" in the URL or Internet address, will the link to my file work?

-Q. How do I "upload" files to my ULM account"?
+Q. Again, how do I "upload" files to my ULM account"?

-A. If you use a PC, the free WinSCP "FTP" application is easy to use.
-If you use a Mac, you might want to use the free "Cyberduck" application.
+A. Again, if you use a PC, the free WinSCP "FTP" application is easy to use.
+If you use a Mac, you might want to use the free "Filezilla" application.
 You can use any FTP application you like with these three things: the server or host name (warhawks.ulm.edu), your login (your own login for ULM email), and your password (your own password for your myULM) account.

 Q. Am I responsible for the content I upload to my ULM website account?